pivotal-cf/identity-sample-apps/README.md

 ## Deploying Resource Server

 ### Setup
-The resource server needs to know the UAA location in order to retrieve the token key to validate the tokens.
+The resource server needs to know the Auth Server (or UAA) location in order to retrieve the token key to validate the tokens.
+Set the Auth Server location as the value of the auth_domain environment variable for the authcode sample app.

 `cf set-env <RESOURCE_SERVER_APP_NAME> AUTH_SERVER <AUTH_SERVER_LOCATION>`